Geriatric Medicine Fontana - Curriculum

 In addition to the program’s breadth of learning environments, challenging research opportunities are funded by the department of GPCC at Kaiser Foundation Hospital in San Bernardino County, with assistance from Academic Affairs and the Southern California Permanente Medical Group.

 Fellows receive both Inpatient and Outpatient experience.
-For the Inpatient program, Geriatric medicine consults will be provided on an as-needed basis; fellows work with Internal Medicine rounding teams to provide acute consults and assistance with discharge planning and/or skilled admission criteria.
+For the Inpatient program, Geriatric medicine consults will be provided on an as-needed basis; fellows work with Geriatric Medicine faculty to provide acute consults and assistance with discharge planning and/or skilled admission criteria.
 For the Outpatient program, fellows participate in Geriatrics clinic where they have the opportunity to provide consultation services and primary care.

 Call schedules vary from one to three days/nights, averaging one week every six weeks.
 This is a beeper call only that is taken from home.
-Coverage includes SNF and NH patients, Palliative Care patients, and Hospice patients.
+Coverage includes SNF and NH patients.
+During selective rotations may include Palliative Care patients, and Hospice patients.
 The program offers strong support from its attending physicians, supervision and precepting from faculty mentors.

 Rotation Schedules by PGY:

 • Longitudinal Family/Internal Medicine Clinic half day a week.